Installing CAPE¶

 If you need further assistance with Poetry, there are hundreds of cheat sheets on the Internet

-sudo -u cape poetry run pip install -r extras/optional_dependencies.txt
+sudo -u cape poetry run pip install -r extra/optional_dependencies.txt

 ATTENTION! cape